tylertitsworth/5th-age-srd/GM-Rules/Encounters.md

 | 3 levels higher | 4 levels higher | 5 levels higher | 3 | .6 | 6 | 8 |
 | 4 levels higher | 5 levels higher | 6 levels higher | 4 | .8 | 8 | |

-## Mooks

-At champion and epic tier, it takes 5 mooks to equal one standard creature.
-At first and second level, use 3 mooks as a standard creature if the mooks are the same level, an equivalent of .33.
-At third and fourth level, use up to four mooks per monster, or .25.

-## Large Monsters

-A large (or double-strength) monster counts as 2 standard monsters.

-## Huge Monsters

-A huge (or triple-strength) monster counts as 3 standard monsters.

 ## Monster Special Abilities

 When you use monsters with especially nasty special abilities, be aware of the increased threat that they represent and take that into account.